natelewis/pi-led-matrix/README.md

-# Raspberry Pi LED Matrix Playground
+# Raspberry Pi LED Matrix

 This is a collection of examples and an API wrapper to simplify driving a LED matrix of any size created with WS2812B LED strips.
 To tinker locally without a LED matrix, the library will detect you are not in the live environment and render the matrix in a window on your local machine.